 Everyone falls into certain habits when freelancing.
 Some are good, some are bad.
-Some will help you run your business efficiently, some may help you stay on top of your finances, some could have an adverse affect on your personal hygiene – but some will make you awesome.
+Some will help you run your business efficiently, some may help you stay on top of your finances, some could have an adverse effect on your personal hygiene – but some will make you awesome.

 Nothing is more annoying to clients than inconsistency – and I’m not just talking about in the quality of your work (although obviously, that’s important too).
 Consistency is vital in all areas of your business.
 For example:

 - Communication – keep your email response times the same.
 If you respond instantly one day, then go silent for a week when they next email, that’s a bad experience for your client.
 If you always take ten days to reply it’s also a bad experience, but at least it’ll be expected

 - Pricing – if you quote a price for a job, make sure you quote a similar price for a similar job.
 This is why you should never put in a low offer to make sure you get a job – you’ll only have to raise your day rate if the client wants you back, or put them off when you ask for a raise.
 If you get a cost-conscious client, always think twice.

 - Invoicing – we always espouse the “invoice straight away” approach to combat those pesky late payments, and even if that’s not your style, a consistent invoicing pattern is useful for everybody.